Cadasta/cadasta-docs/en/02-organizations.md

 ### Removing Organization Members {#removing-organization-members}

 Administrators may also remove organization members by clicking the **Remove member** button on the the Member Profile page.

 ![](/assets/organization-add-member-5.png)

+Note that this will not remove the user account from the Cadasta Platform; only from your organization.